diez/www.diez.org/docs/existing-project-integration/ios.md

 ### Accessing Components

 We can access our Diez project's `Component`s in our application by importing the generated Diez SDK and instantiating the component.
-For example, assuming a project named `my-project` with an exported component named `DesignSystem`, you could do the following:
+For example, assuming a project named `my-project` with an exported component named `DesignLanguage`, you could do the following:

 ```swift
 import DiezMyProject